 Inside: A discrepancy model may be used to determine IEP eligibility.
 Some states still use the RTI model.
 Learn what the difference is and how it applies to your child.

 You can file this under “the knowledge base I wish I didn’t have to have.”
 But here we are.
 Understanding the difference between the Discrepancy Model vs RTI for IEP eligibility is something that happens at the beginning of the IEP process.
 And it’s really not beginner content.

 A school psychologist will often refer to this during your child’s evaluation or eligibility meeting.

 However, I find that many parents are overwhelmed during that time, so they don’t really absorb the information.

 And that’s understandable.
 This isn’t anything I learned in high school or college.

+Do I really need to know this?
 For most of you, no. If you agree with your school’s evaluations of your child or their categorization of your child, then no. I wouldn’t burden my brain with this.